Himanxusharma/easy-chrome-adv/README.md

 - Click the clock icon to set up auto-refresh intervals
 - Each tab can have its own refresh schedule

+### Daily URLs
+- Click the house icon to manage your daily URLs
+- Add URLs with optional custom titles
+- Open all saved URLs at once
+- Edit or delete URLs as needed

 ### Tab Management
 - Use the mute button to toggle audio
 - Click the lock icon to password-protect sensitive tabs
 - Enable Picture-in-Picture mode for videos with a single click
+- Archive inactive tabs to free up memory
+- Restore archived tabs when needed

 ### Productivity Tools
 - Quickly shorten and copy URLs with the link icon